 During our only full day, we choose to not even leave the property.
 We had breakfast in our room, lunch by the amazing heated outdoor pool, and dinner at the on-site Hourglass Lounge.
 My kids couldn’t get enough of the gorgeous pool – it was perfectly heated and just the right size and depth for their swimming ability.
 Lunch at the pool was great, and if we had more time on our check-out day, we would have had lunch then also.

-We loved visiting the Stowe Mountain Lodge, and two days was definitely not enough.
+We loved visiting, and two days was definitely not enough.
 I’d also love to see what it is like in the winter – I can only imagine how gorgeous it must be with snow all around!

 7412 Mountain Road